mentofa123/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/mentofa123/readme.md

 #### USE AT YOUR OWN RISK

 ## Changelog:

+v1.0.6  November 7, 2021
+- Rotary Knob is now programmable through via thanks to Drashna Jaelre (drashna).
+The implementation is based on PR #15025

 v1.0.5  November 7, 2021
 - Added Support for a Rotary Knob encoder.
 Mapped Pins are B7 and E6